ertkjern/fuss-rating/README.md

 The following web project is an *Angular 7.x* project.
 The styling is built on [Bootstrap 4.x Beta](https://getbootstrap.com/) as CSS framework.
 Styling is otherwise implemented using [SCSS](http://sass-lang.com/guide).

-The app can be found and used at [https://ertkjern.com/fuss](https://ertkjern.com/fuss).

 After you have played a new match, you can register a winner and a loser.
 Then the system will calculate a rating based on the rating between the two players.